OluchukwuDivine/Library/README.md

 # Library

-A mini Library project which practically shows the use of objects...Courtesy of theOdinProject.
+A mini Library project which practically shows the use of javaScript objects...Courtesy of theOdinProject.